-August was a quiet month, livened up by the Google responsive search ad test which creeped in at the end of the month!
+August was a quiet month for paid media, livened up by the Google responsive search ad test which creeped in at the end of the month!

 If you want to check out last month’s round-up you can view our summary here.
 Here are our highlights from the past few weeks.